 Sweep generators have a lot of uses in the design, prototyping, and troubleshooting of amplifiers, filters, and radio circuitry.
 They can greatly speed up these tasks by presenting many parameters at one time.
 The unit I’ll discuss here was designed and built to fulfill my needs to do just that.

 For starters, I would like to emphasize that this is a low budget generator — not a $10,000 Agilent model — so a lot of concessions had to be made.
 In spite of that, this unit does a pretty decent job for general test bench use.
-I built it for just under $50 in parts.
-Most of the common components came out of my junk box, but putting that aside you can still build it for under $75, less the enclosure (I built mine from some scraps of steel and aluminum sheet material).
+I built it for about $50 in parts.
+Most of the common components came out of my junk box, but putting that aside you can still build it for around $100, less the enclosure (I built mine from some scraps of steel and aluminum sheet material).

 Before I get into the theory of operation, I would like to discuss the background that led up to this arrangement.
 All of my designs were based on voltage controlled oscillators (VCO).
 Since it is difficult to get more than one octave of tuning range with the varactor diodes used in these circuits and still maintain fairly linear tuning, I decided that one octave would be my tuning range spec.